BlockchainCommons/lethekit/seedtool/README.md

 ## Functions with a Seed

 Once you have a seed through any of the prior flows, you can create BIP-39 and SSKR mnemonic passphrases.
-In addition you can view extended public keys, wallet addresses etc.
+In addition, you can view extended public and private keys, wallet addresses etc.

 ![Seed Present Menu](doc/images/seed-present.png)